 Planning ahead for your Museum visit

-Welcome Back!
-We hope you enjoy our new and continuing exhibitions, beautiful campus, and historic buildings.
-Art offers a wonderful respite from the daily stress and anxiety we are experiencing at this time.
+Welcome to the Newport Art Museum!
+We hope you enjoy the exhibitions on view, our outdoor sculptures, and historic buildings.
+Wandering through our beautiful galleries offers a wonderful respite from the challenges we have faced over the past year.
 Please take note of our new safety guidelines before arriving.
 Thank you!

 YOUR SAFETY IS #1

-The Museum will follow all state guidance on cleaning, screening employees and visitors for COVID-19 symptoms, mask-wearing, social distancing, posting appropriate signage, group size limits, and all other mandated health and safety protocols.
+The Museum follows all state guidance on cleaning, screening employees and visitors for COVID-19 symptoms, mask-wearing, social distancing, posting appropriate signage, group size limits, and all other mandated health and safety protocols.

 COVID-19 SYMPTOM SCREENING